Big ship or small ship? Here's two ways to cruise.

 Cruise ships of all styles and sizes sail the seas of the world, and many of its great rivers.
 As an AAA member, you can take advantage of several special packages and handsome discounts negotiated with the cruise lines by AAA Travel Agency.
 Here are some examples of cruises you can join in 1998, and a few in late 1997.

 Go rafting in Costa Rica, search for crocs in Jamaica.
 Explore the cultures and natural history of Latin America & the western Caribbean.
 World Explorer Cruises offers two 14-day cruises—departing Jan.
 6 and Jan.
 21, 1998.
 Sail round-trip from Nassau; call at Jamaica, Colombia, the Panama Canal, Limon, Costa Rica, and Cozumel, Mexico.
-AAA prices from $1229 per person based on double occupancy and AAA member savings of 15 percent.
-Airfare and port taxes not included.
+Visit your local AAA branch for help booking a cruise.

 Explore four Hawaiian islands on a sea-going resort hotel.
 American Hawaii sails around the Hawaiian islands, calling at Oahu, Kauai, Maui, and the Big Island.
 Book during Sept. for travel departing Jan.
 3 - April 4, 1998 and receive a $300 per cabin discount, a 2-night Waikiki hotel package valued at $300 per cabin, and more.
 Sail on the Dec.
 6 Pearl Harbor remembrance cruise, receive discounts and $300 on-board credit per cabin.
 Kids under 17 cruise free with two full-fare adults.